Classification of Conditional Measures Along Certain Invariant One-Dimensional Foliations

-\begin{definition} Let $(X,\mu)$ be a non-atomic Lebesgue space and $\mathcal F$ be a Borel lamination of dimension $m$ of $X$.
-Let $\{\mu_x\}$ denote the system of conditional measures along $\mathcal F$ and let $d=\{d_x\}$ be a Borel metric system over $\mathcal F$.
-We define the upper and lower $\mu$-distortion of the Borel metric system $d$ respectively by
+First of all, we can assume that $(M,\mu)$ is an atom-less probability space and that the disintegration of $\mu$ along $\mathcal F$ is not atomic, otherwise there would be nothing to do.
+We also consider the same objects fixed in the beginning of Section \ref{sec:FiberedSpaces}.

-where $\mu_x$ is taken to be the measure on the class of $[\mu_{x}]$ which gives weight one to $B_{d_x}(x,1)$.
-If the upper and lower distortions are equal then we just call it the $\mu$-distortion of the Borel metric system $d$ and denote it by
+Now we define the distortion of the disintegration measure of $\mu$ relative to the metric system in each leaf $\mathcal{F}(x)$ by the following. \begin{definition} Let $(M,\mu)$ be a probability space and $\mathcal F$ be a continuous one-dimensional foliation of $M$.
+Let $\{\mu_x\}$ be the system of conditional measures along $\mathcal F$ given by \eqref{eq:defimux}, for $x\in M_0$\footnote{see Lemma \ref{lemma:defiZ} and recall that $\mu(M_0)=1$.}, and let $d=\{d_x\}$ be the $\mathcal F$-metric system induced by the arc-length system $\{l_x\}$ as in Definition \ref{defi:Fmetric}.
+We define the $\mu$-distortion of the $\mathcal{F}$-metric system by

-\end{definition} \quad \\
+\end{definition}